itissid/js_toy_projects/battleship/README.md

 Destroyer: D7:E7

 ### Prerequisites
+- Make sure the students understand the board representation mentioned in the [prerequisite](#Get-familiar-with-the-game) section.
-- Task 1 prerequisites
+- Task 1 must be completed before this.
+- How can grid coordinates be translated to array indexes.
+This little mental exercise is useful for students to think about how to translate real world objects into data that the computer can understand.
+- A bit of knowledge of function return values is useful to understand the program but not necessary for this task's objectives.

 #### What coding skills are needed for this task
 - Basics of javascript like variables, expressions, types and arrays.
 - `for` loops
 - Basic understanding of conditional logic.
-This task is going to test this part specifically.
+This task is going to test this specifically.

 ### The task
 The student's task is to figure out how to complete a function, `placeShipHelper` that places one ship and then `placeAllShips` on a board as explained in the task description. `placeShip` takes 3 arguments, an empty `board` and the `start` and `end` position of each ship and changes the board.
 An example of this is in the last task.
-- Make sure the students understand the board representation mentioned in the [prerequisite](#Get-familiar-with-the-game) section.
-- A bit of knowledge of function return values is useful to understand the program but not necessary for this task's objectives.
-- There is test code in `battleship.js` that should run without any errors once you complete the above functions.
+The `placeAllShips` takes the `board` and `fleet` argument.
+There is test code in `battleship.js` that should run without any errors once students complete the above functions.

 ### Outcomes:
+  - Problem Solving.
+The objective is to teach students how to *translate* real world *actions* and *objects* in software *code and logic*.
-  - Problem Solving: How does one use the the `start` and `end` coordinates to manipulate the board and place a ship?
-When placing all the ships how do we index the fleet of ships we pass in to call `placeShip` correctly?.
-The answer to these questions translates to code, which is dependent on the fact that everything is an array and so the implementation also depends on the students understanding on how arrays are indexed and manipulated.
+    - How does one use the the `start` and `end` coordinates to manipulate the board and place a ship on it?
+    - When placing all the ships using `placeAllShips`, how do we specify the fleet argument?
+And how do we index the fleet of ships when `placeAllShips` calls `placeShip`?.
+The answer to these questions translates to code, which is dependent on the fact that most objects are arrays and so the implementation also depends on the students understanding on how arrays are indexed and manipulated to produce real world code.

-  - Thinking iteratively: As the user moves how does the state of the board evolve in the memory of the program?
-The students should get into the habit of drawing pictures to understand the state of a program as it progresses.
+  - Thinking iteratively: As the user places ships does the state of the board evolve in the memory of the program?
+One idea is to draw the state of the board on paper and then translate that to code, especially if you are stuck.
+Another idea is to make a table with columns being the variable names and rows being the iterations and fill out this table for specific values.

 A Thought Experiment: What happens if we place ships whose positions overlap?
 How might we change/add to the code to take care of this situation?

-In the next task you will learn how to make a move on the board and then play with another player.
+In the next task you will learn how to make a move on the board and finally a function to play with a opponent.

+## Task 3
+TBD: A function that takes a grid coordinate and returns a true/false indicating a hit.